95+ Rare colors to intrigue and inspire

 In such cases, I just picked whatever seemed most appropriate.

 As for the rarity of the terms in this list, I simply tried to select a variety of interesting color words.
-If you’re well-read or do a lot of design work with color palettes, you may find that you know several or many of the terms listed.
+If you’re well-read or do a lot of design work with color palettes, you may find that you already know several of the terms listed.

 However, I did my best to include a few particularly rare items, as well.
 And don’t forget to check out the FAQ (trivia) at the end of this post.
 Enjoy!